nanenooo/Project_PSCP/README.md

 - Detects blinks using OpenCV and the FaceMesh detector.
 - Sends blink count data to a webpage.
 - Displays real-time video feed with blink data on a Flask webpage.
-- Alerts the user if the blink count per minute is below the recommended range.

 ### Blink.html:
 - Displays the blink count, blink count per minute, and average blink count.